serverless/blog/posts/2018-01-22-most-popular-framework-plugins.md

 "Don't build it again if someone else already open-sourced it for you."
 Signed, every developer ever.

 In other words, if you haven't yet checked out this [huge list of Serverless Framework plugins](https://github.com/serverless/plugins), you're missing out.
 Because they are *slick*.
 And *useful*.
-And *pre-made*.
+And *ready to use right now*.

 Fortunately and unfortunately, there are also close to 150 of them.
 Yew!
 Where do you even begin?